 Unfortunately, sometimes what they ended up getting is less than our best.

-When we’re in the zone, we’re usually working on paying clients.
+We usually work on paying clients when we’re in the zone.
 We would get around to our pro bono projects after working on our paying clients, often late nights or on the weekend – taking valuable time away from our friends, family, or much-needed rest.

 We’ve found that when designers have other paying clients they could be working on, they have no incentive to prioritize a pro bono project.

-The nonprofit or small business has nothing invested in the project, and as a result, are less eager to see it to completion.
+The nonprofit or small business has nothing invested in the project and, as a result, is less eager to see it to completion.

-We’ve seen around a dozen web design projects stall out when waiting for clients to give us content for their website.
+We’ve seen around a dozen web design projects stall out when waiting for clients to give us content for their websites.

 I can’t tell you the number of times we’ve downloaded an archive of a website and taken the site off our servers to make room for paying clients because quality web hosting isn’t free.

-We’ll be able to make their project a priority because we believe in their cause.
+We’ll be able to prioritize their project because we believe in their cause.

 We’ve struggled with this a lot.
-Recipients of pro bono work often think that just because we support their cause or platform that we’ll be able to work on (or make changes) to their website or digital marketing campaigns on demand.
+Recipients of pro bono work often think that just because we support their cause or platform, we’ll be able to work on (or make changes) to their website or digital marketing campaigns on demand.

 They fail to realize the time constraints and obligations our designers and developers already have with our paying clients.
-There are just not enough hours in a day to get done what needs to get done.
+There are just not enough hours in a day to get what needs to be done.